-- (a) The monitoring of the Borrowing Policy.
-This policy ensures that any external borrowings taken up by the Municipality will be done in a responsible manner and that the repayment and servicing of such debt will be affordable. - (b) The development and implementation of a policy for accessing alternate finance (including donor finance), specifically seen in the current situation where a moratorium has been placed on the municipality to enter into any long-term debt until 2024/2025.
-Also refer to the discussion on grant funding in section 4.11.2.

-(c) The monitoring of the reviewed Prioritisation Model for Capital Assets Investment Policy for the prioritisation of capital projects to be implemented with scarce available financial resources that will have the biggest impact in improving the quality of life of Drakenstein's customer base.
+- The monitoring of the Borrowing Policy.
+This Policy ensures that any external borrowings taken up by the Municipality will be done in a responsible manner and that the repayment and servicing of such debt will be affordable. - The development and implementation of a Policy for accessing alternate finance (including donor finance), specifically seen in the current situation where a moratorium has been placed on the municipality to enter into any long-term debt until 2025/26.
+Also refer to the discussion on grant funding in section 4.11.2. - The review Prioritisation Model for Capital Assets Investment Policy for the prioritisation of capital projects in line with the capital prioritisation and monitoring software purchased by the municipality.
 Implementation and monitoring of the capital prioritisation & monitoring software programme and database with all identified needs costed and linked to a ward or an area of the Municipality.
 It needs to be noted at this stage that national and provincial government programmes and grant funding often influences the capital investment programme of Drakenstein.
 This is something that the Municipality has little control over.